rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 };
 ```

 We won't go into too much depth as to what is happening here, the next section will cover a more configurable example, but if you are working with Rain Opcodes, this is the standard 'Opcodes block' format you will see and work with regularly.

-As written in the comments, `stackLength` and `argumentsLength` will be removed in future versions of the VM as they will be calculated automatically.
+As noted in the comments, `stackLength` and `argumentsLength` will be removed in future versions of the VM as they will be calculated automatically.

 #### calculatePriceStateConfig

 In this next section we will look a little bit at what is happening with the RainVM.
-If you want to skip this part and just deploy a `Sale` contract, then just copy this code as is and skip this section.
-If you want your sale to have a different `walletCap`, then change the second constant from `10` to something else.
+If you want to skip this part and just deploy a `Sale` contract, then just copy this code as is and skip this section (remember, you can see the [full example here][full-example]).
+If you want your Sale to have a different `walletCap` (i.e. how many tokens a user is allowed), then change the second constant from `10` to something else.

 We won't go into too much depth on how assembly language works, but this code works in a similar way, and we will cover this a bit more in a later article.